mildred-prog/quiz-time/README.md

 The clean and modern Raleway font was selected to enhance readability and create a professional, stylish appearance.
 The font is applied to all main text, headings, and button labels.

 #### Layout
-- The app’s layout is responsive, designed to adjust to various screen sizes:
+- The app’s layout is responsive, designed to adjust to various screen sizes.

 - Desktop: Buttons and text are displayed with larger padding and font sizes for easy navigation.
-- Tablet and Mobile: Adjustments are made to reduce text and button sizes slightly, ensuring a compact, user-friendly interface
+- Tablet and Mobile: Adjustments are made to reduce text and button sizes slightly, ensuring a compact, user-friendly interface.

 #### Wireframe
  A wireframe was created to plan the layout and structure of the website for mobile apps and desktop apps before development

+- Start Page wireframe
  ![Start page](assets/images/wireframe-1.png)

+- Quiz section wireframe
  ![Quiz section](assets/images/wireframe-2.png)

+- Score page wireframe
  ![Score page](assets/images/wireframe-3.png)

 #### Technologies: